Ohio State vs. Indiana: Odds, spread, over/under - September 2

 Ohio State vs. Indiana: Odds, spread, over/under and other Vegas lines - September 2

-The No. 3 Ohio State Buckeyes (0-0) will face off against the Indiana Hoosiers (0-0) in Big Ten action on Saturday, September 2, 2023 at Memorial Stadium (Bloomington, IN).
-The Hoosiers are currently heavy, 29.5-point underdogs.
-An over/under of 59.5 points has been set for the outing.
+The No. 3 Ohio State Buckeyes (0-0) will play their Big Ten-rival, the Indiana Hoosiers (0-0) in a matchup on Saturday, September 2, 2023 at Memorial Stadium (Bloomington, IN).
+The Hoosiers will need a complete game to pull off an upset, they are currently 30.5-point underdogs.
+The over/under is 59.5 in the contest.

-In this article, you can see odds and spreads for the Ohio State vs. Indiana matchup across multiple sportsbooks.
+In this article, you will take a look at odds and spreads for the Ohio State vs. Indiana matchup across multiple sportsbooks.

 Ohio State vs. Indiana Game Info